codebam/Cozmo/README.md

 **Note**: Eddie is still in development, and because of this, it may or may not contain bugs.
 We'll see.

 ## Installation
+Python 3 is required for this bot to run.
+Python 3.5.2 or higher is recommended for the best performance.

 ### Clone the repository
 ```